 - No diving.

 - If it starts to rain, everybody needs to get out of the pool.
 If lightning strikes the water, there’s a potential for severe danger.
 For more information, read our blog about electric shock drowning.

 Active Supervision is a Babysitter’s Best Friend

-When it comes to babysitting, active supervision is the name of the game.
+When it comes to pool safety tips for Babysitters, active supervision is the name of the game.
 In the water, always pay close attention to the swimmers.
 Whoever is watching the children should never allow themselves to be distracted by anything, including a phone, social media or a book.
 Additionally, they should always remain within arms reach of the little ones and never let the children out of your line of sight, even for a moment.
 That counts for both for when children are in and out of the water.